ResponsibleStaking/Cardano-Heartbeat-Failover/client/README.md

 Open the Activation and deactivation scripts.
 Note: This files are called by the main script if the server needs to switch to a new State
 Note: They need to be customised for you purpose.
-Note: In the example I use ufw to enable or disable access to this Server.
-This will avoid that the Relays are fetching new Blocks which are produced by this Server.
+Typical approach: Create 2 copies of your env file, one for Active (as BP), one for Standby (as Relay).
+The switchover then copies the according Active or Passive ENV file to the ENV File location and restarts the node.
 ```
 sudo nano heartbeat-failover-makeActive.sh
 sudo nano heartbeat-failover-makeStandby.sh
 ```

-Test the Standby Script
+Test the Standby Script -> Make sure the server is switching into Relay Mode
 ```
 sudo ./heartbeat-failover-makeStandby.sh

 # Making Standby
 ```

-Test the Activation Script
+Test the Activation Script -> Make sure the server is switching into BP Mode
 ```
 sudo ./heartbeat-failover-makeActive.sh